m-laniakea/oserial/README.md

 # "...
 N PTY is /dev/pts/14"
 # "...
 N PTY is /dev/pts/19"

-# open one using Serial, the other using socat:
+# open one using Serial, the other using socat
+(or two connections via this library!):

 socat - /dev/pts/14,raw,echo=0
 ```